Viruses that can lead to cancer

 Hepatitis B virus (HBV) and hepatitis C virus (HCV)

 Both HBV and HCV cause viral hepatitis, a type of liver infection.
-Other viruses can also cause hepatitis (hepatitis A virus, for example), but only HBV and HCV can cause the long-term infections that increase a person’s chance of liver cancer.
-In the United States, about one-third of liver cancers are linked to HBV or HCV infection.
-This number is much higher in some other countries, where both viral hepatitis and liver cancer are much more common.
+Other viruses can also cause hepatitis (hepatitis A virus, for example), but only HBV and HCV can cause the long-term (chronic) infections that increase a person’s chance of liver cancer.
+In the United States, less than half of liver cancers are linked to HBV or HCV infection.
+But this number is much higher in some other countries, where both viral hepatitis and liver cancer are much more common.

-HBV and HCV are spread from person to person in much the same way as HIV (see the section on HIV below) — through sharing needles, unprotected sex, or childbirth.
+HBV and HCV are spread from person to person in much the same way as HIV (see the section on HIV below) — through sharing needles (such as during injection drug use), unprotected sex, or childbirth.
 They can also be passed on through blood transfusions, but this is rare in the United States because donated blood is tested for these viruses.

 Of the 2 viruses, infection with HBV is more likely to cause symptoms, such as a flu-like illness and jaundice (yellowing of the eyes and skin).
-Most people recover completely from HBV infection within a few months.
-Only a very small portion go on to become chronic HBV carriers.
-These people have a higher risk for liver cancer.
+Most adults recover completely from HBV infection within a few months.
+Only a very small portion of adults go on to have chronic HBV infections, but this risk is higher in young children.
+People with chronic HBV infections have a higher risk for liver cancer.

-Hepatitis B or C can be treated with drugs.
-Treating chronic hepatitis C infection for about 6 months to a year can get rid of HCV in many people.
-Although they do not cure the disease, a number of drugs can be used to treat chronic hepatitis B. They lower the risk of liver damage and might lower the risk of liver cancer as well.
+Once an infection is found, treatment and preventive measures can be used to slow liver damage and reduce cancer risk.
+Both hepatitis B and C infections can be treated with drugs.
+Treating chronic hepatitis C infection with a combination of drugs for at least a few months can get rid of HCV in many people.
+A number of drugs can also be used to help treat chronic hepatitis B. Although they don’t cure the disease, they can lower the risk of liver damage and might lower the risk of liver cancer as well.

 There is a vaccine to prevent HBV infection, but none for HCV.
 In the United States, the HBV vaccine is recommended for all children.
 It’s also recommended for adults who are at risk of exposure.
-This includes people who have sex with more than one partner, injection drug users, prisoners, people in certain group homes, and those with certain medical conditions and occupations (such as health care workers).
+This includes people infected with HIV, men who have sex with men, injection drug users, people in certain group homes, people with certain medical conditions and occupations (such as health care workers), and others.
+(For a more complete list of who should get the HBV vaccine, visit the CDC website at: www.cdc.gov/hepatitis/B/bFAQ.htm.)

 For more information, see our document Liver Cancer.